SARS scare sacks sourcing travel

 Firms heeding CDC warning; cancel trip plans

-As the last buyers and sales representatives packed up and prepared to leave last week's spring textiles market, fears of a deadly virus came to the fore and began to impact their travel and sourcing plans.
+New York — As the last buyers and sales representatives packed up and prepared to leave the spring textiles market, fears of a deadly virus came to the fore and began to impact their travel and sourcing plans.

 SARS — Severe Acute Respiratory Syndrome — has killed at least 78 people and at least another 2,200 are reported ill with it, according to the World Health Organization.
 The news of the disease, apparently spreading worldwide from an outbreak in Guandong province, in China, has prompted cancellations of dozens of flights and business travel to and from a host of Asian destinations.

 Some companies are videoconferencing their meetings.
 For others, that solution simply isn't practical.
 SARS has forced some manufacturers to shut down completely or significantly scale back operations.
 Surgical masks are being worn by virtually everyone throughout the region.

 The economic impact is only beginning to become evident.
 A.C.
 Moore stated in its annual report that its sourcing lines may be interrupted, causing price increases for its products.
 That may be just the tip of the iceberg.

 "We have restricted travel to Asia at this time, but we don't expect it to affect sourcing," said Deborah Evans, vp of private brands, home division, JCPenney, Plano, TX.
 "It will affect the process, but not the final product.
 We'll just use alternative strategies, like sending more samples via FedEx, video conferencing, and sending e-mails with photo attachments.
 Fed Ex will be very happy."